Fees and Billing Practices

 Do not hesitate to ask us about fees when you meet with an attorney.
 We deal with these questions daily and are happy to answer your questions and address your concerns.
 Our fees are structured to make our services accessible to anyone in need of our legal services.

-Contingent fees: We charge a percentage of the recovery, either by settlement or at trial.
+We charge a percentage of the recovery, either by settlement or at trial.
 The most typical amount is 33 1/3% of the recovery.
-Contingent fee are typically applied to an auto accident cases.
+Contingent fees are typically applied to an auto accident cases.

-Hourly fees: We charge on the basis of time spent on the case.
-Divorces and real estate cases are examples of cases in which an hourly fee would apply.
+We charge on the basis of time spent on the case.
+Divorces, business disputes, and real estate cases are examples of cases in which an hourly fee would apply.

 It is not uncommon for fees to be a combination of the above.
 We may also require a retainer or deposit of funds to be applied to fees, this may vary from case to case.